 Corruption is like a curse laid upon us by an unknown person.
 Even in football has corruption.
 Players are not chosen by merit.
 It is all about who you know in top political offices or society.

-A referee (name withdrawn) who is currently a Catholic priest serving in a parish in Anambra, once gave his experience on the level of corruption in football.
-According to priest, he said that he narrowly escaped death when he officiated a match in the local league.
+A referee ( the name was withdrawn) who is currently a Catholic priest serving in a parish in Anambra, once gave his experience on the level of corruption in football.
+According to the priest, he said that he narrowly escaped death when he officiated a match in the local league.
 He stated: “After the first half of the match, none of the two sides scored any goal.
 Before the beginning of the second half, some officials and young youths who were supporting the club at home side came and said to me: if you want to leave this pitch alive, make sure that you do anything possible to see that our club win this match.”
-The young referee was scared of the treat and finally the home side won the match with a lone goal.
+The young referee was scared of the threat and finally, the home side won the match with a lone goal.
 The inability of Super Eagles of Nigeria to qualify for 2015 Africa Cup of Nations (AFCON) can be attributed to corruption.

 Corruption in Churches

 When churches are corrupt, what hope do Nigerians have?
 The truth is that not all the churches in the country have equal corruption strength.
 Corruption is witnessed mainly in the “new generation churches.”
 New generation churches in this context are those churches which do not have solid origin or foundation.
 They are not like Catholic, Anglican, or Orthodox churches.
 New generation churches are those churches which start when a person who calls himself a pastor goes and rents a room, decorates it, and convinces people to join him, that he has been given powers to summon signs and miracles from God.